 As noted above, traditional whoopie pies are chocolate flavored.
 While that’s lovely, in the fall you want your nose and palate to be in sync with the colorful visual cues of the season.
 Enter the Pumpkin Whoopie Pie.

-This dessert’s color, its look, its textures and flavors all scream AUTUMN.
+This dessert’s color, its texture and the sweet spice aroma all scream AUTUMN.
 It is enhanced with traditional chai spices, including cardamom, vanilla, cinnamon, cloves and ginger.
-These spices add a little warmth and tease your nose with aromas that beg you to nibble on these treats.

-I make the cookie itself (actually it’s more like a cake than a cookie), with a baking soda-vinegar-milk mixture.
+I make the cookie part with a baking soda-vinegar-milk mixture.
 This makes the cookie lighter, as pumpkin can be fairly dense.
-The acid brings out the pumpkin flavor a bit more.

-Whether you intend these whoopie pies for family, friends, or to eat yourself, I think they are the perfect decadent treat for any palate!
+Whether you intend these whoopie pies for family, friends, or to eat yourself, they are the perfect decadent treat for any palate!

 Pumpkin Brown Butter Whoopie Pies with Chai Spice Filling